plavy/lokacije-pitke-vode/README.md

 ## Attributes

-Data is organized in two tables.
+Data is organized in two tables and one additional table that defines relations.

 Table `locations` has these attributes: